Rhenish Missionary Society

 The London Missionary Society was already active in the area, and a closer working relationship was formed with them.
 The Society established its first mission station in the Cederberg in 1829, named Wupperthal, and predated the naming of the German city by 100 years.

 Very soon, the missionaries started migrating north through the barren and inhospitable south-western Africa.
 Here they encountered various local tribes such as the Herero, Nama and Damara, and were frequently in the middle of wars between them.
 The missionaries tried to broker peace deals between the tribes, and for this reason were later seen as political assets by the tribes.

 Around the same time, debate started in Germany regarding its colonial empire, with the activities of the RMS in distant Africa fanning imaginations.
 The unclaimed area to the north of the Cape Colony was proclaimed German South West Africa in 1880, but they quickly ran into numerous problems, since Germany was inexperienced at colonization.
-The Herero and Namaqua Genocide during 1904–1907 proved to be the nadir of their rule, and combined with the effects of World War I, Germany was unable to maintain a foothold so far from home.
+The Herero and Nama genocide during 1904–1908 proved to be the nadir of their rule, and combined with the effects of World War I, Germany was unable to maintain a foothold so far from home.
 South Africa annexed the area in 1915, renaming it South West Africa.
 During this time, missionaries' reactions ranged from compassion and help for the local tribes, to patriotism and support of colonial interests.

 In 1861, a station in North Sumatra, Indonesia, was launched and it lasted until 1940.
 A book concerning the missionary work there was written by the first evangelist woman who joined the Society, Hester Needham.